jazlalli/getting-started-with-react/chapters/3-state-vs-props/README.md

 ### State

-In React, the state of your component is restricted to the values on `this.state`.
-Whenever you change state, your component will re-render.

-Your component won't actually re-render everything to the DOM, but it will re-render to a virtual DOM.
-It then compares this new virtual DOM to the previous one.
-The resulting diff is the smallest set of operations to apply to the real DOM.

-We'll use state to manage the visibility of our details view.
+And this is how we used state to manage the visibility of the details view.

 ```js
 var ContentToggle = React.createClass({